dartmouth-cs98/dartmouth-cs98.github.io/slides/20_welcome/index_slides.md

 * wish we had started working on the actual projects earlier in the term 👎
 * The pace of the course is perfect. 🎉

+???
+* takeaways:
+  * potentially work on making the early milestones more relevant
+  * but pretty split on hackathing

 ---
 name: Feedbacks on Milestones